 ARC4 is our latest HPC cluster here at Leeds and provides a Linux-based HPC service, based on the CentOS 7 distribution.

-The clock rate for non-AVX instructions is 2.0GHz and for AVX and AVX-512 instructions will be reduced from this.
+The clock rate for non-AVX instructions is 2.0GHz and for AVX and AVX-512 instructions will be a little reduced from this.

 There are three types of node on this cluster: standard nodes; high memory nodes and GPU nodes.